eduardonery1/intelligent-doc-understanding/README.md

    ```

 5. Prepare the vector database:
-   - Place your training documents in a `docs-sm` folder organized by document type (subfolders)
+   - Place your training documents in a `docs-sm` folder downloaded from this link https://www.kaggle.com/datasets/shaz13/real-world-documents-collections
    - Run the vector store builder:
      ```bash
      python vector_store.py